 Mr Brown is our Behaviour Support Officer.
 He works with children across the school to assist if they are having difficulties or issues across the school day.
 This may involve discussing concerns with pupils or ensuring play times are productive for all pupils.
 He often mediates between those who have difficulties with relationships and also those who need strategies to manage their own behaviours.
 He liaises closely with the rest of the Pastoral Team as well as keeping teachers and parents involved with how pupils are conducting themselves at different times, or how they approach different aspects of school life.
 He also knows the value of supporting pupils emotionally and this can involve different types of activities such as Forest School or when supervises our residential visits.
 This is where he gets lots of opportunities to explore how pupils approach different situations and how they feel about themselves and others.

 It is important that our pupils are consulted on aspects of their life in school.
-We have recently surveyed our pupils with a questionnaire.
-Several questions related to safety and well being.
-Watch this space for the results.
-We will follow up any negative feedback so that our pupils know that their voice is heard.
+We regularly survey the school community and ask our pupils how they feel about aspects of school life.
+Questions are regularly related to safety and well being We follow up any negative feedback so that our pupils know that their voice is heard.

 Our School Council meets regularly with Miss Stewart.
 They have also recently discussed life at our school with our Newcastle LA Achievement Partner and governors.
 These discussions indicated that those questioned were aware of who to turn to if they had a concern in school.
 They were supportive of each other and indicated their was no behavioural disruption to lessons.
 They discussed the concept of bullying and what it meant to be bullied.
 It was noted that they had a positive view of this aspect of school life and none could cite they they had experienced bullying in school.
 However , we are keen to continually monitor pupil perceptions and ensure that pupil voice is heard.

 Please view the work of our Westerhope Council by following this link below.